Amidst Growing Enrollment Rates, Texas A&M University Deploys Qless Queuing Software

 – Nicholas Kilmer, Assistant Director of the Money Education Center

-The Money Education Center knew that they needed a solution that could manage wait times for both their in-person appointments and their call centers.
+The Money Education Center knew that they needed a queuing software solution that could manage wait times for their in-person appointments and call centers.
 Unfortunately, many queue management designs were not programmed for universities and colleges.
 They wanted a provider that understood the unique pain points of higher education and had experience in managing those issues.
 After significant research, they found Qless.
-“What stood out to me was that Qless was already successfully implemented at many other colleges and universities.
-Since it was successful for those schools, I knew that it would also be successful for us,” said Kilmer.
+"What stood out to me was that Qless was already successfully implemented at many other colleges and universities.
+Since it was successful for those schools, I knew that it would also be successful for us," said Kilmer.

 "With Qless, we've found efficiencies and ways to become more effective in our offices.
 Transitions are never easy; I can definitely say that on the other end of this transition, we're immensely better off."